 20 April 2017

 The brand of Ameriprise stands out in a sea of financial planning companies.
 It’s not that it is the best choice.
 It’s simply that its brand makes technical sense.

 The financial category draws my ire.
+The whole category needs a rebranding company.
 For the most part, the players all spew category benefits and brag of their own expertise.
 Ameriprise is not exempt.
 It speaks of category benefits and soft-steps around any definable promises.
 But, it defines its brand in a reflection of the customer.
 And that alone gets them to the top of the pack.

 Ameriprise.
 Be Brilliant

 The important part of Be Brilliant is the object in the sentence.
 The YOU is implied.
 You, be brilliant.
 Most companies talk only about themselves.
 In finance, the shit gets even deeper.
 Have you heard the messages?
 We have been around a long time.
 We have reasonable fees.
 Our company is trustworthy.
 We have caring financial planners.

 “Be Brilliant passes the sniff test because it is about the prospect not the company.
 That is a departure from the rest of the industry.”

 Apparently, it has.
 Ameriprise says that it is brilliant too.
 But it only infers the honor of brilliance.
 It is the brilliance of the investor, while choosing, that confers brilliance of them.
 Not the other way around.